-Broadly, we define digital capacities as subject-centred, referring to people’s ability to use technologies in ways that matter to them.
-Our digital capacities are always in flux: our individual and societal-level needs and interests constantly change, as do social practices, technologies and infrastructures.
+Broadly, we define digital capacities as subject-centred and relational: they are not fixed but are a dynamic set of conditions that shape how people live with and through technologies in ways that matter to them.
+They are relational: contextualized and arising through the socio-technical arrangements of particular places and times.
+Our digital capacities are always in flux: our individual, group and societal-level needs and interests constantly change, as do social practices, technologies and infrastructures.
 The growing prevalence and significance of digital capacities motivate our efforts to develop a general method for measuring them.
-The need for measurement derives, equally, from many other corners: from policy makers and activists seeking to address infrastructural deficiencies or social inequities in capacities; from companies aiming to broaden the relevance of their products and services; and from the research community exploring relationships between digital capacities and other social characteristics.
+The need for measurement arises from diverse constituents: policy makers and activists seeking to address infrastructural deficiencies or social inequities in capacities; companies aiming to broaden the relevance of their products and services; and, the research community exploring relationships between digital capacities and other social characteristics.
 In turn this demand begs a series of further questions: what distinct capacities exist, and how are they to be defined, articulated and measured?
-Where are these capacities located – in individuals, in devices and infrastructure, or in broader sociotechnical assemblages?
+Where are these capacities located – in individuals or groups, in devices and infrastructure, or in broader sociotechnical assemblages?
 In a globalised world of coworking, media sharing and interlinked supply chains, is it any longer meaningful to talk about digital capacities at a national level?
+Can a general set of capacities be sensitive and reflect difference and diversity in different contexts and over time?

-Without restricting the productive debates these questions engender, our account responds these questions by focussing on users of technology in the Australian context.
+Our account responds to these questions by focusing on users of technology in the Australian context.
 It does, however, remain complicated by its goal of generality.
-Both the rate of technological change and the varied or differential pace of that change mean that methodological instrumentation of theories is subject to considerable revision across space and time.
-At least some of our collective digital capacities change at the rate of hardware developments and software releases – that is, at the rate of days, weeks or months, rather than across years or decades, while this can change as quickly as our movement across place and our ability to pay for devices and access.
-This contrasts with many other forms of individual or social capacities, such as the abilities to learn languages, to improve health outcomes, or to participate in political life, which vary in line with the slower pace of education diffusion, policy reform and economic development.
+Both the rate of technological change and the varied or differential pace of that change mean that methodological instrumentation of concepts and theories is subject to considerable revision across space and time.
+At least some digital capacities change at the rate of hardware developments and software releases (at the rate of days, weeks or months, rather than across years or decades) and human movement across geographical place and in relation to financial ability to pay for devices and access.
+This contrasts with many other forms of individual or social capacities, such as the abilities to learn languages, to improve health outcomes, or to participate in political life, which vary in contrast (?) with the slower pace of education diffusion, policy reform and economic development.